File Library: Manage images and files

 Select file and click one of the two Edit links

-Upload New File button
+Select Upload New File

-7. Navigate to and select the new version of the file you want to replace the existing one.
+5. Navigate to and select the new version of the file you want to replace the existing one.
+The name of the new file you've selected displays in the lower left corner.

 Confirm new file to be uploaded in lower left is correct and Save File